 Pollution.
-Because the boats use fuel it’s not the most eco-friendly way to see the backwaters especially as the size of the boat is very large for just a few people.
+Because the boats use fuel it’s not the most eco-friendly way to see the backwaters of Kerala especially as the size of the boat is very large for just a few people.

-It doesn’t matter which way you choose to see the backwaters in Alleppey, just make sure that you do!
+It doesn’t matter which way you choose to see the Alleppey backwaters, just make sure that you do!
 This area of the country is a stark contrast to the bustling cities and chaos that people normally associate with India and is a really authentic look at life in Kerala.
-A tour of the Alleppey backwaters can be really relaxing and a great place for photography.
+An Alleppey backwaters tour can be really relaxing and a great place for photography.

 Where to stay in Alleppey